-And we could have just forgotten about the present provision and let things go along as they have gone along for many, many years with barachois not being developed; with the potential for barachois development being ignored.
+And we could have just forgotten about the present provision and let things go along as they have gone along for many, many years with barachois not being developed, with the potential for barachois development being ignored.
 Why did it not come together?
 For the simple reason that behind what is an appearance to very simple amendments, there have been a lot of complex discussions over the very same issues the hon. gentleman mentioned.
-Officers, senior officers of the Ministry of Housing, the Ministry of Tourism, the Ministry in Charge of fisheries, the Ministry in charge of environment have been pondering over the same issues.
+Officers and senior officers of the Ministry of Housing, the Ministry of Tourism, the Ministry in Charge of Fisheries, and the Ministry in charge of environment have been pondering over the same issues.

-How do we ensure a process that is transparent, that is equitable, that is fair in terms of allotting leases in future.
-How do we ensure there are in place the required safeguards to protect our barachois which are natural assets of such great value?
-A lot of work have gone by and it is only ten days ago, shall we say that all that work came to fruition, with a meeting with my colleague Ministers in the presence of the Economic Development Board where we could agree on the way forward.
-So, I think the short amendment that is being proposed does not reflect all the work that has gone into this new, this innovative proposal following the Barachois Policy for which I commend my colleague, the Minister in charge of fisheries.
+How do we ensure a process that is transparent, that is equitable, and that is fair in terms of allotting leases in the future?
+How do we ensure there are in place the required safeguards to protect our barachois, which are natural assets of such great value?
+A lot of work has gone by, and it was only ten days ago, shall we say, that all that work came to fruition, with a meeting with my colleague ministers in the presence of the Economic Development Board where we could agree on the way forward.
+So, I think the short amendment that is being proposed does not reflect all the work that has gone into this new, innovative proposal following the Barachois Policy, for which I commend my colleague, the Minister in charge of fisheries.

-Never has there been a proper Barachois Policy and instead of asking why the Bill came at this stage, a week after another amendment, one could have pondered why is it that this was not done before by previous governments.
+Never has there been a proper Barachois Policy and instead of asking why the Bill came at this stage, a week after another amendment, one could have pondered why it was that this was not done before by previous governments.
 Why is it?
-So, we are acting, we are assuming our responsibilities in terms of proposing that henceforth, the barachois that are within the control of the State, if they lend themselves to development, can be developed with the necessary safeguards.
+So, we are acting; we are assuming our responsibilities in terms of proposing that henceforth, the barachois that are within the control of the State, if they lend themselves to development, can be developed with the necessary safeguards.

 I hope I have answered the first point raised by the hon. gentleman.
 His second point was to purport to correct our assertion that there are 21 barachois by saying 'no, there are 22'.
-So, I think he has been, with all due respect, misinformed and that arises from a common misunderstanding.
-The so called 22nd barachois most probably refers to Bassin Oozeerally which is often thought of as a barachois.
-I stand informed that Bassin Oozeerally, a well-known spot in Trou d'eau Douce of an extent of 4 arpents is not by virtue of the decision of barachois in section 2 of the Fisheries Act 2023 is not a barachois.
-Moreover, the Ministry of Energy has advised us that the Bassin Oozerally is classified as a wetland or marshland under the purview of the purview of the Ramsar Committee which is of course under the responsibility of the Ministry of Agro Industry and Food Security.
-Moreover, the Ministry has pointed out that the site of Bassin Oozeerally is within the buffer of the wetland and there is a high risk of waste generated by humans being released in that water body thereby affecting the biodiversity found in the marshy land.
+So, I think he has been, with all due respect, misinformed, and that arises from a common misunderstanding.
+The so-called 22nd barachois most probably refers to Bassin Oozeerally, which is often thought of as a barachois.
+I stand informed that Bassin Oozeerally, a well-known spot in Trou d'eau Douce of an extent of 4 arpents, is not, by virtue of the decision of barachois in Section 2 of the Fisheries Act 2023, a barachois.
+Moreover, the Ministry of Energy has advised us that the Bassin Oozerally is classified as a wetland or marshland under the purview of the Ramsar Committee, which is of course under the responsibility of the Ministry of Agro-Industry and Food Security.
+Moreover, the Ministry of Agro Industry and Food Security, my good friend, Minister Secruttun, was consulted, and that Ministry has pointed out that the site of Bassin Oozeerally is within the buffer of the wetland, and there is a high risk of waste generated by humans being released in that water body, thereby affecting the biodiversity found in the marshy land.